 Diagnosis & treatment

 Information about thrombosis and risk factors at a glance

-Facts & information about post-thrombotic syndrome (PTS)
+The most important facts about post-thrombotic syndrome (PTS)

 1 Hofmann J, Nissen H, Strube K. Thrombose und Lungenembolie.
 Venenratgeber.
 Deutsche Gesellschaft für Angiologie – Gesellschaft für Gefäßmedizin e.
 V. 2019;7:12.

 Health personnel will make the diagnosis and can prescribe medical aids, e.g. from medi if necessary.